 Who to notify after a death

 Having to deal with the affairs of the deceased can be complicated and upsetting.
-Sorting out these issues is an essential task that we can help guide you through.
+Knowing who to notify after a death is an essential task that we can help guide you through.

 When someone dies